Campbelli Dwarf Hamster Information

 Tame and familiarize yourself with the Campbelli Dwarf Hamster

 Tip!
-Campbelli Dwarf Hamsters love dried mealworms
+Campbelli Dwarf hamsters love dried mealworms

-Housing of the Campbelli Dwarf Hamster
+Housing the Campbelli Dwarf Hamster

 House for a Campbelli Dwarf Hamster

-Running wheel for a Campbelli Dwarf hamster
+Exercise wheel for a Campbelli Dwarf Hamster

 A running wheel for a Campbelli Dwarf Hamster must have a diameter of at least 20 cm and consist of a closed running surface.